-In fact, no industry is boring itself, but being content strategist or a content developer you may encounter a situation where you find it difficult to engage your audience with useful and value creating content.
+In fact, no industry is boring itself, but being a content strategist or a content developer you may encounter a situation where you find it difficult to engage your audience with useful and value creating content.

-Normally startups in pre-launch phase when the actual product is not readily available in the market are found to be “boring”, but besides that there are various stages in any business model when it may sound ‘boring’ for anyone.
+Normally startups in pre-launch phase when the actual product is not readily available in the market are found to be “boring”, but besides that, there are various stages in any business model when it may sound ‘boring’ for anyone.

 I posted this question to a Linkedin Group of Content Marketers.
 Each answer discussed a different dimension.
 I summed up all the answers according to my understanding and came up with this detailed guide on creating useful and engaging content for boring industries under various scenarios.

 1- Define What Actually is Boring and For Whom:

 Holly Martin(Industrial and Scientific B2B Content Marketing Expert) explains that “boring” is in the eyes of the beholder.
 For example, someone with an engineering background, such as myself, would actually consider creating content for a high-end mechanical equipment company interesting, maybe even exciting.
 But many editors I’ve worked with, who may not have a technical background or perspective, might think, “Ugh!”
 They seem relieved when I’m happy to tackle such subjects for them.